Syno: Structured Synthesis for Neural Operators: Code Generation

-Generally speaking, FLOPs depend only on the output dimensions and the \prim{Reduce}s, which are the spatial loops and reduction loops in the loop nest.
+Generally speaking, the FLOPs depend only on the output iterators and the \prim{Reduce}s, which are the spatial loops and reduction loops in the loop nest.
 The number of iterations is their product.
 In the case of 1-to-many primitives like \prim{Unfold}, the output dimensions are increased, so if we perform any \prim{Reduce} after this, FLOPs are unnecessarily increased because we are evaluating \texttt{k} copies for each element.

 This issue is unique to the \sys IR.
-We propose an optimization called \textit{rfactor}, i.e., factorization of reduction domain, to deal with it.
+To deal with it, we propose an optimization named \emph{materialized reduction}, which materializes the bottom (output tensor) of a sub-pGraph that performs reductions.
 We enumerate the order of performing reductions, i.e., the order of lowering each \prim{Reduce}.
 If a \prim{Reduce} is lowered, only the primitives that can reach that \prim{Reduce} are required to be lowered.
-In the example, the \prim{Split} and the \prim{Unfold} can both reach the bottom \prim{Reduce}, but only the 1-to-many \prim{Unfold} cannot reach the upper \prim{Reduce}.
-So the upper \prim{Reduce} is prioritized to form a subgraph.
+In the example, the \prim{Split} and the \prim{Unfold} primitives can both reach the bottom \prim{Reduce}, but only the 1-to-many \prim{Unfold} cannot reach the upper \prim{Reduce}.
+So the upper \prim{Reduce} is prioritized to form a sub-pGraph, materializing the bottom.